 - Under Center, specify the x, y, and (3D only) z coordinates for the center of the receiver. - Under Radius, specify the radius of the receiver.
 From the Radius input list, choose Expression to determine the radius using an expression (see below) or choose User defined to enter a value for the radius in the Radius field (SI unit: m).
 Different theories exist for the appropriate size of the receiver.
+For room acoustic applications, it is recommended to use a fixed radius from which the number of rays can be derived, as described in Preparing a Room Acoustics Simulation.

-The following built-in expression determines the radius R of the receiver:
+When selected, the following built-in Expression determines the radius R of the receiver: